Josverl/Connect-O365/README.md

 Connect to AAD
 >*`Connect-O365 -Account admin@contoso.com`*

-Note that there ia an autocomplete option using [Tab] or [Ctrl-Space] to choose from any of the persisted credentials
+Note that the script support autocomplete for the -Account parameter using [Tab] or [Ctrl-Space] to choose from any of the persisted credentials on disk or in the Credential Manager.

 Connect to SharePoint and Exchange online ( AAD automaticaly included)
 >`Connect-O365 -Account admin@contoso.com -SPO - EXO`